-- (1) John should once again be seen by Dr Brown now that this new information is available for incorporation into his paediatric assessment. - (2) John should continue regular appointments with Dr Brown as part of a multimodal intervention plan.
+(1) John should once again be seen by Dr Brown now that this new information is available for incorporation into his paediatric assessment.

 SCHOOL INVOLVEMENT:

 These results confirm that John has a Specific Learning Disorder - With Impairment in Reading and Written Expression.